Memorial of the 1848 Matale Rebellion Freedom Fighters (1848 මාතලේ කැරැල්ල විරුවන්ගේ සිහිවටනය)

 After the proclamation of the king, he with his army left Dambulla via Matale to capture Kandy from the British.
 They attacked government buildings including the Matale Kachcheri and destroyed some of the tax records.
 Simultaneously, Dingirirala instigated attacks in Kurunegala, where eight people were killed by the British.

 This pillar in memory of the freedom fighters led by Gongalegoda Banda and the Veera Puran Appu had been erected in the heart of the Matale town adjacent to the Government Agents Residency along the Matale-Kandy road via the V.T.
-Nanayakkara park and the Aluvihara stadium.
+Nanayakkara Park and the Aluvihara stadium.
 The memorial pillar had been erected at the scene of the trial and the place of execution of suspects.
 The monument by itself is an impressive construction in the form of a monumental pillar with the figure of a lion at the top.

 The monument reads,